osshiya/DME-Assignment-1/README.md

 - Make new post: Write anything you want
 - Archive: Look back to all other older posts
 - Logout: Enforce privacy, need passcode to enter again

-        ### Existing Features
-        - Feature 1 - allows users X to achieve Y, by having them fill out Z
-        - ...
-        In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
 - Searchbar: Search for Keyword from posts